 By the end of 1973, translation and the grammar of Kuvi was becoming established.
 The Kleinigs had to return to Australia but the work continued and, in 1977, Luke’s gospel became the first book of the Bible translated into Kuvi.
 A year later, translations of liturgy, the catechisms and a hymnal followed.

-Enid and Ian returned to India, eight time between 1976 and 1990.
-Even after moving into a retirement village, they made six visits, following up on translation work and training Kuvi leaders.
+Enid and Ian returned to India eight times between 1976 and 1990.
+Even after moving into a retirement village they made six visits, following up on translation work and training Kuvi leaders.

 In 2019, translations of the Old Testament and the revised New Testament were completed.
 They are ready to be published by the Bible Society of India.
 LCA International Mission is looking to raise $7000 to help with publication costs.
 This would complete a wonderful story of a family who has committed six decades to serving our Lord and the Kuvi community in India.